-If a model terminates in the "Unbounded" state, it means LINGO can improve the objective function without bound.
+Note: If a model terminates in the "Unbounded" state, it means LINGO can improve the objective function without bound.
 In real life, this would correspond to a situation where you can generate infinite profits.
-Because such a situation is rare, if not impossible, you have probably omitted or mis-specified some constraints in your model.
+Because such a situation is rare, if not impossible, you have most likely omitted or misspecified some constraints in your model.